RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

 #### 3.1.2 PNG compression ( _png_ ) [experimental]

-Some messages (such as point clouds) can be extremely large, and for efficiency reasons we may wish to transfer them as PNG-encoded bytes.
+Some messages (such as images and maps) can be extremely large, and for efficiency reasons we may wish to transfer them as PNG-encoded bytes.
 The PNG opcode duplicates the fragmentation logic of the FRG opcode (and it is possible and reasonable to only have a single fragment), except that the data field consists